Remnants of a Slain God

 |You fake out your opponent to circumvent their defenses

-Before rolling to hit, force a bluff vs intuition contest.
-Upon a victory, you gain advantage to hit.
+Before rolling to hit, force a bluff vs intuition contest. if you win, the enemy takes a penalty to their defensive score equal to their margin of loss.

 |You get into a clinch with a target.
 You each wrestle to gain advantage and gain the upper hand.